-Complete this section with information about the person at your company who is authorized to make decisions concerning this form and your Duke Energy account.
-In addition, provide your company information, as it appears on your Duke Energy bill.
+Complete this section with information about the p erson attyour company who is authorized to make decisions

+Complete this section with information about the process of the concerning this form and your Duke Energy account appears on your Duke Energy bill it iiniaddition; provide your company linformation as .it

-First and Last Name (please print) Title •,
+First and Last Name (please print) Title

-Company Name (as it appears on your bill): Phone No. •
+Company Name (as it appears on your bill): Phone No.

 Mailing Address 1 Fax No,

 Mailing Address 2 Email Address

-City, State, Zip
+City, State, Zip -

-Signature ' Date
+Signature Date .

-For more information visit our website www.duke-energy.com/EEProgramsNC
+- For more information visit our website www.duke-energy.com/EEProgramsNC